gonzalolater/ERC20/README.md

 #ERC20

-Owneable, Pausable and Minteable, With Burn.
+Owneable, Pausable and Minteable, Burn with OpenZeppelin & RemixIde.
 Do not copy this Code, Risk Warning.

   1. Smart Contract.